Random attractors for stochastic porous media equations perturbed by space-time linear multiplicative noise: Setup and main results

 Let $\mcD$ be the universe of all random closed sets in $X$.
-Using the uniform $L^\infty$ bound obtained in Theorem \ref{thm:generation_RDS} we obtain the existence of a $\mcD$-absorbing set $F$ which is bounded even in $L^\infty(\mcO)$.
-In fact, the absorption time $t_D(\o)$ can be chosen independent of $\o$ and $D$ (cf.\ Proposition \ref{prop:bdd_abs} below).\\ If the domain $\mcO$ satisfies condition $(\mcO 1)$, by combining the uniform $L^\infty(\mcO)$ estimate and Theorem \ref{thm:generation_RDS} (iii) we will conclude that the set $\vp(\d,\o)F(\o)$ with $\d > 0$ is compact in $C^0(\bar\mcO)$ and $\mcD$-absorbing in $\mcD$.
-By Theorem \ref{thm:ex_ra} this implies the existence of a $\mcD$-random attractor.
-If the domain $\mcO$ does not necessarily satisfy condition $(\mcO 1)$ we only get inner continuity, i.e.\ equicontinuity of $\vp(\d,\o)K(\o)$ on each compact set $K \subseteq \mcO$.
+Using the uniform $L^\infty$ bound obtained in Theorem \ref{thmgenerationRDS} we obtain the existence of a $\mcD$-absorbing set $F$ which is bounded even in $L^\infty(\mcO)$.
+In fact, the absorption time $t_D(\omega)$ can be chosen independently of $\omega$ and $D$; cf. Proposition \ref {propbddabs} below.

+If the domain $\mcO$ satisfies condition $(\mcO1)$ by combining the uniform $L^\infty(\mcO)$ estimate and Theorem \ref{thmgenerationRDS}(iii), we will conclude that the set $\vp(\delta,\omega)F(\omega)$ with $\delta> 0$ is compact in $C^0(\bar\mcO)$ and $\mcD$-absorbing in $\mcD$.
+By Theorem \ref{thmexra} this implies the existence of a $\mcD$-random attractor.
+If the domain $\mcO$ does not necessarily satisfy condition $(\mcO1)$ we only get inner continuity, that is, equicontinuity of $\vp (\delta,\omega)F(\omega)$ on each compact set $K \subseteq\mcO$.
 In this case we cannot conclude the existence of a compact $\mcD$-absorbing set, but we can still prove $\mcD$-asymptotic compactness for $\vp$.
-By Theorem \ref{thm:ex_ra} we arrive at the following:
+By Theorem \ref {thmexra} we arrive at the following: